5ym/paper/sample.md

     [Get out]{custom-style="Emphatically"}, he said.

-would produce a docx file with "Get out" styled with character style `Emphatically`.
+would produce a pdf file with "Get out" styled with character style `Emphatically`.
 Similarly, using the `fenced_divs` syntax,

     Dickinson starts the poem simply: